 petfirst is an affordable option for pet parents who are looking for traditional insurance coverage.
 These plans offer coverage for accidents, illnesses and surgeries.
 It can offer an accident-only option for pet parents who want to enroll in that type of plan.

 This insurer also includes exam fees in its coverage.
-You cannot receive routine wellness or preventive care coverage with petfirst.
+You can’t receive routine wellness or preventive care coverage with petfirst.

 Do You Need Pet Insurance?